 Please note: "hours" mean ordinary hours as defined in the Basic Conditions of Employment Act.

 The incentive may only be claimed for a total of 24 qualifying months.
-The incentive will cease on 28 February 2029.

 The value of the incentive is determined as follows from 1 March 2022